CLI Guide

 to package eBPF program bytecode in a OCI container image.

-This command requires the bytecode to package that would be packaged in a OCI container image.
+The eBPF program bytecode must already be generated.
 The bytecode can take several forms, but at least one must be provided:

 --bytecode